 This simple tip does two things.

-The good news is, it does not take long to break in your Crocs.
-Hopefully, after a week or two, your new Crocs should be soft and comfortable enough for you to wear them outside.
+The good news is that it doesn’t take long to break in your Crocs.
+In a week or two, they should be comfy for outside wear.
+Just remember to push the straps back.

 3. Wash them in hot water

 Wearing Crocs often at home should break them in.
 But, if you want them softer, wash them in hot water.